 FEATURES: Dimensions 14 x 14 x 23 in.
 Dual-function back panel.
 SafeZone top compartment for fragile items.
 Bottom drainage grommets.

-The Thule Roundtrip is a high-end bag that features a ton of advanced features.
+The Thule Roundtrip stands out from its competitors in that it’s a high-end bag with a ton of advanced features.
 The boots are stored in the rear-loading compartments, which are accessed through the back panel.
 This panel can be used as a standing mat when fully open, so you can stand on it to prevent your feet from getting wet while you’re changing your boots.

 The top compartment is shock-resistant, which makes it the perfect place for storing your ski goggles, phone, etc. The rest of the ski equipment can be easily accessed through both top and front zippers.
 It includes two side pockets for your beanies, gloves, and the like.
 In addition, it has several straps so that you can attach your skis or snowboard to the bag.